Closdlgdo/Closdlgdo/README.md

 ### Hola, I'm Carlos Delgado!

-- 🔭 I’m currently working on my Web Application using JavaFX.
+- 🔭 I’m currently working on my Web Application using basic HTML, CSS and JavaScript.
-- 🌱 I’m currently strengthening my knowledge on Java.
+- 🌱 I’m currently strengthening my knowledge on JavaScript.
 - 🤔 I’m looking for help with understanding DSA.
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love to study and learn about new technology.